Lunchtime LEVinars

 What to Expect in the 2026 Washington state Legislative Session

-In this free webinar, League of Education Voters Chief Policy Officer Jacob Vela and government relations consultant Carey Morris, along with LEV partners, will give an overview of the 2026 legislative landscape, outline our priorities for the 2026 legislative session, and answer your questions.
+In this free webinar, League of Education Voters Chief Policy Officer Jacob Vela and government relations consultant Carey Morris, along with LEV partners, give an overview of the 2026 legislative landscape, outline priorities for the 2026 legislative session, and answer your questions.

 Meet the Panelists: